Grand Prix of Europe (film): Production

-The film was announced in July 2024 as the film will coincide with the 50th anniversary of the German theme park Europa-Park and its mascots Edda and Ed Euromaus, in 2025.
-Waldemar Fast will be directing the film from a script by Kirstie Falkous, Jeffrey Hylton and John T. Reynolds.
+The film was announced in July 2024 to coincide with the 50th anniversary of the German theme park Europa-Park in 2025.
+Waldemar Fast directed the film from a script by Kirstie Falkous, Jeffrey Hylton and John T. Reynolds.
 Producer Michael Mack stated that the film will be "the first in a family-friendly franchise".
 The film was executive-produced by Tobias Mundinger and Lars Goldenbogen.

 Release

 Theatrical

-Viva Pictures will distribute the film in the United States and Canada, under their Viva Kids label.
+Viva Pictures distributed the film in the United States and Canada, under their Viva Kids label.
 The film had its world premiere at the Pula Film Festival on 17 July 2025.
 The film was released in the United Kingdom on August 22 by Kazoo Films.
 In the United States, it was released on November 7, after being previously scheduled to be released on August 29, and August 22.

 Video game

 Serving as a tie-in to the film, Ed & Edda: Grand Prix – Racing Champions was released on Microsoft Windows, Nintendo Switch, PlayStation 5 and Xbox Series X/S. The game was released alongside the film's release date in Germany, which is July 24, 2025.